 Various types of HPLC columns from the analytical point of view. know about what is an HPLC column?
 The column is the heart of the HPLC.
 The column stationary phase separates the sample components of interest using various physical and chemical parameters.

-packing materials of the column are usually silica gel because of its particles shape, surface properties, and pore structure gives us a good separation.
+Packing materials of the column are usually silica gel because of their particle shape, surface properties, and pore structure gives us a good separation.